aslonv/aslonv.github.io/index.md

 * Grew up in Tashkent, Uzbekistan
 * Studied Computer Engineering at Politecnico di Torino.
 Attended Georgetown School of Foreign Service in Qatar, Economics program
-* Demonstrated Background in mathematical olympiads and competitive programming (iCPC)
+* Demonstrated Background in mathematical olympiads and competitive programming (ICPC)

 ## Things that I believe as true: